mhardcastle/ddf-pipeline/docs/extract.md

 ## requirements for download

-The extraction pipeline uses `rclone` (https://rclone.org/) to retrieve archive files from cloud storage.
-You need a token (a 'macaroon') to download from the archive and once the DR2 release is complete you can obtain this from the LoTSS website https://lofar-surveys.org/releases.html -- in the meantime LoTSS collaborators can download the tokens from the private web pages.
+The extraction pipeline will download from several possible locations.
+DR2 files are currently located in the SURF Science Data Repository and are downloadable using an API provided by the SDR.
+Until DR2 is public only collaborators have access to this (see https://lofar-surveys.org/collaborators.html): you need the environment variable `SDR_TOKEN` set to the private token that allows these downloads.
+Other files (non-DR2 fields) are located in cloud storage and the extraction pipeline uses `rclone` (https://rclone.org/) to retrieve archive files from cloud storage.
+You need a different type of token (a 'macaroon') to download from the archive, again only available to LoTSS collaborators.
 Place the macaroon in a directory and ensure that the environment variable `RCLONE_CONFIG_DIR` points to this directory.